Overview

 In the second tab run the call agent command to bring our agent into the room:

-Now we can navigate to the MeshAgent Studio and we’ll see our agent, “myvoiceagent” show up under the messaging tab!
+Note: This will bring in the agent named voiceagent into the gettingstarted room and run it on port 7777 using the service path voice.
+If you want to rename the agent, room, port, or service path simply update the variables in the command.
+Now we can navigate to the MeshAgent Studio and we’ll see our agent, voiceagent show up under the participants tab!
 We can talk to the agent now and make sure that it responds with a fun fact like we instructed it to.
+We can also click on the menu inside the room and turn on the “Developer console” this will allow us to see live logs, traces, and metrics as we interact with the agent.

 import os